AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/AllElementsWithNameReference.md

 QueryResult.AllElementsWithNameReference Method
 ===============================================
-AutomationML 2.1 APIGets all the elements with a name reference.
+Gets all the elements with a name reference.
 Elements referencing the same name are grouped together.
 Use this method to validate the existence of referenced elements.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)